zaproxy/zap-api-docs/source/includes/welcome.md

 When interacting with the ZAP API using curl, keep the following points in mind:

 - All parameter values must be URL-encoded.
-- Boolean parameters (for example `enabled`) must be explicitly provided.
+- Some boolean parameters (for example `enabled`) may need to be explicitly provided when deviating from default values.
-- Special characters such as `:` or `*` must be URL-encoded.
-- API actions generally apply to newly raised alerts, not existing ones.
-- Use the appropriate API view endpoints to verify applied changes.

 ```bash
 curl "http://zap/<format>/<component>/<operation>/<operation-name>/?param1=value1&param2=value2"